zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/README.md

   - To inspect the codes and programs used to analyze RNA-Seq data go to the [RNA-Seq](./Analyses/RNA-Seq.md) section.
   - This folder also includes the [Source Data](./Analyses/Source_data) needed to run analyses.

-- To inspect the codes used for the generation of graphics and figures, go to the [Figures](./Figures/figures.md) section.
-This folder also includes the [Source Data](./Figures/Source_data) needed to create each graphic.

  ---